adamsilver/fdpb/01-Register.md

 ## Placeholders and hints

 The `placeholder` attribute is used to store additional text that acts as a hint for the field.
 This is particularly useful for fields that have complex rules such as the password field.
 Unlike labels, placeholders are optional.

-Designers find them appeaing due to their minimal aesthetic and the fact they save space.
+Placeholders appeal to designers because of their minimal aesthetic and the fact they save space.
 Some go one one step further and replace labels with placeholders.
 As we know already this is problematic.
 But actually, placeholders are problematic in their own right.
-Here's some reasons why:
+Here's why:

 - It disappears when the user types making it easy to forget.
 - It's often mistaken for a value, meaning users skip the field causing an error.